• Home

 You should trim these native plants occasionally to ensure they keep their shape, encourage flowering and to keep them tidy.
 The best time to trim Pink Cascade tea is after it has finished flowering in spring, which will promote a dense habit.
 Make sure not to cut into the old wood.

 Enjoy the bountiful and stunning pink flowers!
-If you have any questions about how to grow Leptospermum pink cascade, get in touch.
+Contact us if you have any questions about how to grow Leptospermum ‘Pink Cascade’.

 Related Posts